Dr. Edward Peters

 Independent Learners

-• Liber — textbook, if one is being used
+• Liber — textbook assignment (if a book is being used)

-• Forma — a grammatical form currently to be memorized
+• Forma — grammatical form currently to be memorized

-• Res Latinae — a special topic (often cultural or historical)
+• Res Latinae — special topic (often cultural or historical)

-I also suggest, but do not require, various on-line resources for language and cultural studies, all free.
-Chief among these are Latin Tutorial ( ), Latin per Diem ( ), Dickinson College Commentaries (), and See U in History ( ).
+I will also suggest, but never require, some free, on-line resources for language and cultural studies.
+Chief among these are Latin Tutorial ( ), Latin per Diem ( ), Dickinson College (), and See U in History ().
 More info on these sites, here.

 Learning.